George Scarfe

 George Scarfe (c.
-1826 – 14 April 1903) was a merchant in Adelaide, South Australia, a partner in the firm of George P. Harris, Scarfe, & Co., later known as Harris Scarfe.
-Called a "genius of commerce", he was largely credited with the firm's early success and gained great personal wealth.
+1826 – 14 April 1903) was an English-born merchant in Adelaide, South Australia, a partner in the firm of George P. Harris, Scarfe, & Co., later known as Harris Scarfe.
+Scarfe was called a "genius of commerce", he was largely credited with the firm's early success and gained great personal wealth.
 His brother T. R. Scarfe (1843–1915), nephew F. G. Scarfe (1867–1961) and Frederick George's son-in-law C. C. Deeley were prominent in the 20th century development of the company.

-History
+Biography

-Scarfe first arrived in South Australia in February 1849 aboard Candahar from Plymouth, presumably to assess the business opportunities in the new British colony.
-John C. Lanyon and George P. Harris, who were in business together, were fellow-passengers, but it is not known whether they were known to Scarfe at this time.
-Scarfe returned to Britain at some not-too-distant date, but must have liked what he saw, as four years later he emigrated aboard Frances Henty, arriving at Port Adelaide in July 1853.
+Scarfe first arrived in South Australia in February 1849 aboard Candahar from Plymouth, English presumably to assess the business opportunities in the new British colony.
+John C. Lanyon and George P. Harris, who were in business together, were fellow-passengers, but it is not known whether he was then an associate.
+Scarfe returned to Britain at some not-too-distant date, perhaps as their London agent, as he was back at Port Adelaide aboard Frances Henty in July 1853.

-He found work with Lanyon & Harris at 43 Hindley Street, but in what capacity and for how long is not clear.
+He was soon employed by Lanyon & Harris at 43 Hindley Street, but in what capacity and for how long is not clear.
 Lanyon, the founder, left in February 1855, and Harris ran the business as George P. Harris & Co. for some years.

 By January 1856 Scarfe had started a grocery business at Port Adelaide.

 He established a domestic hardware store Scarfe & Burden at Kadina in 1861, and sold his share to Robert Burden in October 1866.

 Scarfe also assisted his brothers Alfred and Augustus to establish the firm of ironmongers A & A. T. Scarfe at the Port, from which George Scarfe bowed out in December 1866.
 Scarfe's involvement with Harris during this time is not clear but may have been extensive.

 Around 1864 Harris began establishing a store at 58-60 Gawler Place (later Allan's building, currently Allans Billy Hyde), leaving Scotsman William Fraser to run the Hindley Street establishment with Scarfe as assistant, then as partnership Scarfe & Fraser.
 They began selling off their stock at a discount over six months in 1866, giving early termination of the lease as the reason.

 That partnership was dissolved in August 1866, and Harris, who had been a silent partner, founded George P. Harris, Scarfe, & Co. in December 1866 at Gawler Place; and in 1869 adding their salesman Richard Smith as partner and managing director.